Intervention Overview

 World Design for Equal Dignity

-This project aims at stimulating the discussion around diversity versus uniformity.
 Questions may be asked such as: How can we better honour and respect the dignity of individuals?
-Perhaps by nurturing their talents, perhaps by helping them unfold their potential, for example in the field of design?
+Perhaps by nurturing their talents, perhaps by helping them unfold their potential, for example, in the field of design?
+These questions aim at stimulating dialogue around topics such as diversity versus uniformity.

 World Literature for Equal Dignity

-In our Literature for Equal Dignity project, we would like to show how a writer, for example Ada Aharoni, may use literature to work for a world of more dignity and decency.
+With our Literature for Equal Dignity page, we would like to show how writers use literature to work for a world of more dignity and decency.

 World Music for Equal Dignity

-Our World Music for Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
+It is our quest to build bridges from social science to other areas of life.
 When we look around today, many listen to more or less the same music, mostly originating in the West.
-We, the HumanDHS group, believe that diverse cultural traditions should receive more respect and attention, which, in the case of music, means that the diverse cultural heritage in music that we find around the world should be valued more and made more visible in day-to-day life.
+We believe that diverse cultural traditions should receive more respect and attention, which, in the case of music, means that the diverse cultural heritage in music that we find around the world should be valued more and made more visible in day-to-day life.

 World Theatre for Equal Dignity